Noyes & Goddard Stove (historical artifact)

 Noyes & Goddard Stove, Model Maine – Swift River Railroad

-Noyes & Goddard, Swift River Railroad – Seen here in 2010 is an old stove at the site of the Holland Camp along the abandoned Swift River logging Railroad in the New Hampshire White Mountains.
+Noyes & Goddard Stove, Swift River Railroad – Seen here in 2010 is an old stove at the site of the Holland Camp along the abandoned Swift River logging Railroad in the New Hampshire White Mountains.
 This is a Noyes & Goddard stove (1886-1902 +/-) produced in Waterville, Maine.
 The stove model is "Maine".

 Incorporated on March 25, 1903, and operated by the Conway Company, the roughly twenty-five mile long Swift River Railroad was in operation from 1906-1916.
 The railroad began at the Conway Company’s sawmill in Conway and traveled up the Swift River Valley following much of the route of today’s Kancamagus Scenic Byway, ending just below Mount Kancamagus.